 - In March 2020, CMS temporarily waived the need to renew Medicaid coverage and states received a 6.2% financial boost to accommodate the increased enrollment. - Medicaid enrollment has increased 20% since the start of the public health emergency just over 300,000 District residents are now enrolled in Medicaid. - At the end of 2022, Congress passed legislation ending the continuous eligibility requirement on March 31, 2023. - The District restarted Medicaid eligibility renewals beginning April 1, 2023.
-(Alliance and Immigrant Children's Program renewals started in July 2022), with the first group required to renew coverage before May 31, 2023 -which passed last week!
+(Alliance and Immigrant Children's Program renewals started in July 2022), with the first two groups were required to renew coverage before May 31, 2023 or June 30, 2023.